The Art of Social Isolation

 Outside my close family, I am friends with dozens of musicians.
 Within a month, almost every live entertainment opportunity has been closed.
 My friends who rely on gigs, concerts, recording, and touring for a living are suddenly faced with financial difficulty and uncertainty.
 Most musicians are self-employed, meaning they aren't eligible for unemployment benefits (yet), and their only source of income is gone.
 For musicians who teach lessons, there are the challenges of maintaining a studio online and retaining students.

 My partner and I work from home.
 We are privileged.
 As a songwriter and musician, I do not rely on gigging or teaching.
 I am an online music blogger who writes for 5 different music blogs.
 I love my work and was working from home before the pandemic hit.

 Here's my new normal:

-Practicing: Practicing guitar on Subtonic!
+Practicing: Practicing guitar on Subtonic.io

 Taking classes online towards my music therapy certification at University of New Mexico.

-Going for long hikes with my love.
+Going for long hikes early in the morning.

 Picnics in the park and at the lake.